 Silicon is added during the steel making process to deoxidize it.
-The recommended silicon composition for steel to be galvanized is either less than 0.04% or between 0.15% and 0.25%.
+The recommended silicon composition for steel to be galvanized according to ASTM A385 is either less than 0.04% or between 0.15% and 0.22%.
 Steels outside these ranges are considered reactive steels and can be expected to form zinc coatings thicker than average.
 The Sandelin Curve compares the zinc coating thickness to the mass percentage of silicon in the steel.

 Similar to silicon, the presence of phosphorus influences the reaction between molten zinc and steel.
 The image (right) shows steel with phosphorus levels over 0.04% which produces matte gray coating areas and a rough surface with ridges of the thicker coating where there is increased intermetallic growth.